Rangers vs. D-backs Highlights

 Biden added a pair of No. 46 jerseys to his wardrobe on Tuesday.

-The fantasy football experts of Yahoo Fantasy reveal their Week 2 running back rankings for half-PPR scoring formats.
+What is Matt Rhule building at Nebraska?
+Dan Wetzel, Ross Dellenger and SI's Pat Forde look back at the impressive victory for the Cornhuskers this weekend.
+They evaluate the job head coach Matt Rhule has done rebuilding the program, and project if they have a shot finish at the top of the Big Ten in 2024.

-The Yahoo Fantasy team reveals their Week 2 PPR rankings for fantasy football.
+The Yahoo Fantasy team reveals their Week 2 PPR running back rankings.

 The fantasy football experts of Yahoo Fantasy reveal their Week 2 quarterback rankings.